BitBotFactory/MikaLendingBot/README.md

 #If set to 0 all offers will be placed for a 2 day period
 sixtydaythreshold = 0.2

+# AutoRenew - if set to 1 the bot will set the AutoRenew flag for the loans when you stop it (Ctrl+C) and clear the AutoRenew flag when on started
+autorenew = 0

 #custom config per coin, useful when closing positions etc.
 #syntax: ["COIN:mindailyrate:maxactiveamount",...]
 #if maxactive amount is 0 - stop lending this coin. in the future you'll be able to limit amount to be lent.